meshplay/meshplay/docs/pages/guides/index.md

 - tasks
 language: en
 list: exclude
-abstract: Using, operating, and troubleshooting Meshery.
+abstract: Using, operating, and troubleshooting Meshplay.
 ---

-Guides to using, operating, and troubleshooting Meshery's various features and components.
+Guides to using, operating, and troubleshooting Meshplay's various features and components.

 <!-- {% assign sorted_guides = site.pages | sort: "type" | reverse %} -->